Baker Hughes posts third straight quarterly loss as demand still hurt

-(Reuters) - Baker Hughes Co BKR.N reported a third straight quarterly loss on Wednesday, as a coronavirus-induced slump in commodity prices continued to hurt demand for equipment and services.
+(Reuters) - Oilfield services provider Baker Hughes Co BKR.N reported a third straight quarterly loss on Wednesday and warned that activity may be lower next year, as a coronavirus-induced slump in commodity prices continued to hurt demand for equipment and services.

 Producers have been drilling fewer wells following a collapse in crude oil prices this year as demand for oil products has sunk.
 The downturn has hit rivals Schlumberger NV SLB.N and Halliburton Co HAL.N as well, with both reporting quarterly losses.